BhaveshRaj27/Stock_analysis_using_news/README.md

 #LLM Research Tool
 - The tool aims to allow the user to query multiple web pages together or summarize them.
-- The tool takes URLs as input, creates word embeddings  using OpenAI embedding and stores them as as vectors in FAISS(work as vector database here).
+- The tool takes URLs as input, creates word embeddings  using OpenAI embedding and stores them as vectors in FAISS(work as vector database here).
 - When a user queries the URL, query embedding gets created and a semantic search is performed to find the best matches for the query inside the vector database.
 - The best match + query is fed to the LLM to generate the result.